tylerlong/todo-render-efficiency/README.md

 ## Preparation

-- Create 5 todos with text "todo #1", "todo #2", "todo #3", "todo #4", "todo #5".
+- Create 5 todos with text "1", "2", "3", "4", "5".
 - Open browser console
 - Clear browser console
 - Watch browser console for the tests below

 ## test 1

-Create a new todo with text "todo #6".
+Create a new todo with text "6".

 It should **NOT** cause the existing 5 todos to re-render because they didn't change.

 ## test 2

-Delete the todo with text "todo #1".
+Delete the todo with text "1".

 It should **NOT** cause the other 5 todos to re-render because they didn't change.

 ## test 3

-Mark the todo with text "todo #3" as complete.
+Mark the todo with text "4" as complete.

 It should **NOT** cause the other 4 todos to re-render because they didn't change.

-Mark the todo with text "todo #4" as complete.
+It should **NOT** cause the list component to re-render since it didn't change.

-It should **NOT** cause the other 4 todos to re-render because they didn't change.
+A todo inside the list changed, you just re-render the changed todo, there is not need to re-render the list.

 ## test 4